• Skip to primary navigation

 • Add the white wine to the same pan you cooked the chicken and scrape any brown bits with a wooden spoon.
 Simmer until the wine has reduced by half.

-• Next, add the plum tomatoes, add 1-2 tablespoon of water to the can and rinse out any leftover tomato, add it to the sauce.
+• Next, add the plum tomatoes, add 1-2 tbsp of water to the can and rinse out any leftover tomato, add it to the sauce.
 Crush the tomatoes using a potato masher or wooden spoon then let it simmer on a medium heat for 10 minutes.

 • After 10 minutes the sauce should have reduced.
 Add the capers, torn fresh basil and a good pinch of salt and pepper, stir.